License GuideSOC 29-2043

 Read more

-Practicing as an emergency medical technician without an active license violates state law across the country.
-Violators face civil fines and must forfeit any income earned while unlicensed.
-States may impose additional criminal penalties for repeat offenses, though sentences are typically short.
-The specific consequences vary by state and the number of violations.
+Practicing as an emergency medical technician without an active license violates state law.
+Unlicensed practitioners face civil fines and must surrender any income earned while working illegally.
+Repeat offenses may result in criminal charges and jail time in some states.
+The specific penalties vary by jurisdiction, so individuals should verify requirements in their state before providing emergency medical services.

 Career Outlook